 {% set values = myString|split:myDelimiter %} {# 这种写法通常是无效的 #}

-In most template engines, filter parameters (especially likesplitThis needs a specific string pattern) is typically treated as a literal rather than a dynamic variable during template parsing or compilation.Passing a variable directly as a filter argument can lead to template parsing errors, or the filter may not correctly identify your intention, thus not working as expected.
+In most template engines, filter parameters (especially likesplitThis requires a specific string pattern and is usually treated as a literal rather than a dynamic variable at the template parsing or compilation stage.Passing a variable directly as a filter parameter can cause the template to parse incorrectly or the filter to fail to correctly identify your intent, thereby not working as expected.

 How to implement the requirement of dynamic string splitting?

-Although it is at the template levelsplitThe filter does not directly support variable separators, but this does not mean that we cannot achieve the need for dynamic string separation.
+Although at the template levelsplitThe filter does not directly support variable delimiters, but this does not mean that we cannot achieve the need for dynamic string separation.
 For different scenarios, we can adopt the following two main strategies:

-• Clear separation of responsibilities:The template focuses on data display, with business logic and data processing handled by the backend, making the code easier to maintain.
+- Clear separation of duties:Templates focus on data display, business logic and data processing are handled by the backend, making the code easier to maintain.

-• Greater flexibility:Go language provides more complex string processing capabilities, which can handle various dynamic and complex splitting needs, including regular expressions, etc.
+- Greater flexibility:Go language provides more complex string processing capabilities, capable of handling various dynamic and complex splitting needs, including regular expressions, etc.

-• Performance optimization:It is usually more efficient on the backend, reducing the burden on the template engine during parsing.
+- Performance optimization:It is usually more efficient to process on the backend, reducing the burden of the template engine during parsing.

 For example, in your Go backend code:

-2. Process through JavaScript on the front end (only for client display)?If your string splitting needs are just for display in the user's browser without involving backend logic, SEO, or content generation, you can process it on the client side with JavaScript.
+Processed through JavaScript on the frontend (only for client display)If your string splitting requirement is only for displaying in the user's browser without involving backend logic, SEO, or content generation, then you can use JavaScript to process it on the client side.

 Summary

-In the AnQiCMS template system,splitA filter is a powerful string processing tool, but it is currently designed to use literal strings as delimiters and does not directly support specifying delimiters dynamically through variables.To meet the need for dynamic string separation, we strongly recommend performing data preprocessing in the AnQiCMS backend written in Go and passing the processed data to the template for display.This not only ensures the template's tidiness and efficiency, but also fully utilizes the powerful capabilities of the Go language to handle complex business logic.
+In the AnQiCMS template system,splitThe filter is a powerful string processing tool, but it is currently designed to use literal strings as delimiters and does not directly support specifying delimiters dynamically through variables.To achieve the need for dynamic string segmentation, we strongly recommend performing data preprocessing in the AnQiCMS backend using Go language, and then passing the processed data to the template for display.This not only ensures the neatness and efficiency of the template, but also makes full use of the powerful capabilities of the Go language to handle complex business logic.

-Q1:splitWhat are the common scenarios for filters in AnQiCMS?A1:splitThe filter is very suitable for processing string data separated by specific characters (such as commas, semicolons, dashes).
-For example, you might have a field storing article tags with the value 'SEO optimization, website operation, content marketing', usingsplitIt can be easily split into individual label items for display or linking.Moreover, extracting data from CSV formatted strings or splitting path strings into directories and filenames are also common applications.
+Q1:splitWhat are the common use cases of the filter in AnQiCMS?A1:splitThe filter is very suitable for processing string data separated by specific characters (such as commas, semicolons, or dashes).
+For example, you might have a field storing article tags with a value such as 'SEO optimization, website operation, content marketing', usingsplitCan easily split them into individual label items for display or linking.In addition, extracting data from CSV format strings or splitting path strings into directories and filenames are common applications.

-Q2: BesidessplitWhat other filters related to string operations does AnQiCMS template provide?A2: AnQiCMS template built-in rich filters for various string operations.
+Q2: BesidessplitWhat filters related to string operations are provided by the AnQiCMS template?A2: AnQiCMS template includes a variety of filters for various string operations.
 For example: